 Figure 2 - Dual JFET Muting Circuit

-If a JFET has an on resistance of 8 ohms, the maximum attenuation with a 1k source impedance is 42dB.
+If a JFET has an on-resistance of 30Ω, the maximum attenuation with a 2.2k source impedance is 37dB.
 This isn't enough, and you will need to use two JFETs as shown to get a high enough mute ratio.
 This is at the expense of total source resistance though.
-It is possible to reduce the value of the two resistors (to around 560 ohms) which will reduce the muted level to around -74dB, which is probably quite sufficient for most purposes.
+With the dual-stage circuit shown above, the mute level will be around -70dB.
+It is possible to reduce the value of the two resistors (to around 1kΩ) which will reduce the muted level to around -60dB, which is probably sufficient for most purposes.

 Analog Devices used to make ICs called the SSM2402 and SSM2412 that included a three JFET 'T' attenuator and a complete controller circuit for a two channel audio switching and/or muting circuit.
 They have been discontinued, and there doesn't appear to be a replacement.
 They were aimed at professional applications such as mixers and broadcast routing, and would be useful parts if still available.